-Graduate stories - university romance leads to perfect business partnership12 February 2016
+Graduate stories - university romance leads to perfect business partnership

 Now here’s a lovely Valentine’s Day story if ever there was one.
 One of our graduates, Catherine Robertson, met her husband John here at Abertay, where they were both studying in what became Dundee Business School.